-When my son was doing a research project on sustainable communities a few years ago, the two of us traveled in a small RV to several towns in Northern Ontario where he had arranged meetings with politicians and entrepreneurs.
-In Hearst, the mayor suggested we visit a local business for lunch if we wanted a good story about sustainable businesses.
-We were treated to a lesson I have never forgotten.
+The son of our founder was doing a research project on sustainable communities a few years ago.
+The two of them traveled in a small RV to several towns in Northern Ontario where the son had arranged meetings with politicians and entrepreneurs.
+In Hearst, the mayor suggested they visit a local business for lunch if they wanted a good story about sustainable businesses.
+They were treated to a lesson on dealing with difficulties that would be hard to forget.

-We entered a storefront promoting burgers, fries and retail meats.
+They entered a storefront promoting burgers, fries and retail meats.
 Coolers and freezers displayed an assortment of beef, pork, chicken, ostrich, deer and bison.
 On the opposite wall was a counter to order lunch.
 The owner, a short, lean, middle-aged woman came out.
-After introductions, Josh asked her how she started the business.

 “We got rabbits for the kids, but the neighbour’s dog killed them.
-The children were upset so we replaced them with chicks and soon we were selling eggs.”
+So, we replaced them with chicks and soon we were selling eggs.”

 “My husband was building a shop for his snowmobile repair business and I asked him to make it big enough to house the chickens too.
 But when winter came they needed heat to survive and my husband refused to heat the shed for a few chickens.
 I decided to get a couple of cows to keep the the chickens warm.”